jrka/slclight/README.md

 6. `python lightdome_magnitude_map.py DIRNAME` will read in each image, use the zeropoint magnitude to calculate sky brightness in mag/arcsec^2 for each pixel, and then downsample the image to 1 deg x 1 deg sections.
 All images will then be combined and presented in an alt-az map.
+Currently, color scale is hard-coded.

 ## Other Scripts Available